 Now, along with new vice principal, Claudia Steinacher, Falcone is ready to begin the mending process “so our kids can feel proud of where they come to school,” she said.

-Falcone has found herself at the center of a public firestorm since May when she attempted to move two popular veteran teachers to different grade levels for the 2012-13 school year.
+Falcone has found herself at the center of a when she attempted to move two popular veteran teachers to different grade levels for the 2012-13 school year.

 "That was really the catalyst,” Falcone said.